jrandj/aws-security-specialty/README.md

     * S3 does not have permission to invoke the Lambda function.
 The S3 bucket needs to invoke your Lambda function, therefore you need to grant the event source the necessary permissions to invoke Lambda using a resource-based policy.
 The Lambda function works fine in isolation, so it does not require any additional permissions to read S3 or DynamoDB.

 1. You have developed an on-demand video website that allows paying customers to download instructional videos.
 The videos are stored in an S3 bucket, and access to the videos is implemented using pre-signed URLs.
 Management has just informed you that some customers are having issues downloading videos.
 You analyze the matter and determine that the pre-signed URLs are expiring before the URL expiration time that was specified when creating the pre-signed URL.
 Which of the following choices is the likely cause for this issue?
     * The pre-signed URL was created using a role.
 It is not recommended to generate pre-signed URLs using roles.
 Roles use temporary access credentials that can expire before the specified URL expiry.
 Pre-signed URLs do not use bucket policies.
-Identity Federation allows external sources to provide authorization to gain access to AWS resources and services but is not used to create pre-signed URLs.
+Identity Federation allows external sources to provide authorisation to gain access to AWS resources and services but is not used to create pre-signed URLs.
 IAM users have long term credentials and can be used to create pre-signed URLs eliminating the problem associated with roles.

 1. Your Chief Security Officer has mandated that all software license keys for your application running on EC2 instances must be stored centrally, in an encrypted format, in SSM Parameter Store.
 It is now time to upgrade the software, and in order to get access to the free upgrade, your application needs to access the license key string.
 You scheduled the upgrade for last weekend; however, most of the upgrades failed.
 What do you suspect the problem could be?
     * The EC2 instance role does not have permission to use KMS to decrypt the parameter.